national-audience/TheTribunal/README.md

 - Install MySQL executing 'sudo apt install mysql-server'
 - Start the MySQL service executing 'sudo service mysql start'
 - Configure MySQL executing 'sudo mysql_secure_installation'.
 An installation wizard will be open.
-- Enter the MySQL console executing 'sudo -u root -p'
+- Enter the MySQL console executing 'mysql -u root -p'
 - Create a new database executing 'create database <database_name>;'
 - Create a new user executing 'CREATE USER '<database_user>'@'localhost' IDENTIFIED BY '<database_password>';'
 - Add permissions to the new user executing 'GRANT ALL PRIVILEGES ON `<database_name>` . * TO '<database_user>'